visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/install.md

 4. In the Component Selection screen, select MySQL component to install bundled MySQL Database.
 If you have your own Database, Click next to continue to the Directory Selection screen without selecting MySQL component.

 5. In the Directory Selection screen, choose the directory to install BI Hub Server.
-The default directory is C:\Program Files\Visual BI Solutions\BI Hub\VBIViewServer
+The default directory is `C:\Program Files\Visual BI Solutions\BI Hub\BIHubServer`

 6. Select the preferred activation step and click Next